To Build a Fire: Death

 Succumbing to death is another theme in the story, more specifically, the peace that may be found in death.
 London foreshadows the death of the man early in the story, so it is not a surprise that the man dies, and closer to the end he recalls the cold and the old-timer as he accepts his fate.
 However, London depicts death quite differently than many other authors do.
 The man drifts off into a calm, peaceful slumber devoid of suffering and pain.
 London's use of relaxing words dissuades the reader from feeling a great deal of sympathy for the man, as the death is merciful and graciously anticipated, rather than sad.
 In contrast to more dramatic depictions of death, London's depiction reveals death as a peaceful escape from tumult and pain.

 The description of the protagonist's death has been associated with the discovery of one's self: specifically, that self-discovery is "not a significant psychic discovery" as it results in "the simple physical discovery that the self is body only".

 Individualism

 Individualism is another common theme that London portrays in the story.
 The man only relies on himself and attempts to sacrifice the dog to get him through the Yukon; he doesn't believe that he needs any help.
 This concept can also be connected to the theme mentioned above of the man's judgment, and the man's arrogance.

-Arrogance

-Arrogance is another common theme that London uses on the protagonist.
-The man initially comes off as arrogant when not taking advice from the elder on Sulphur Creek.
-As readers, we can assume we see and picture the character this way since London purposely doesn't give us a name or much information at all about him.
-This lack of information doesn't allow us a strong connection or emotions for this character.
-An Aldersmead Care Home article on what we can learn from our elders argues that “We can choose whose advice and opinions we value… It's also possible to hold disagreements without bearing grudges or holding onto bitterness.”
-The protagonist's youthful arrogance got in the way of his initial judgment when talking to the older man.
-This lack of respect or ability to take advice is one of the many reasons he didn't survive.